smiledt/Ansible-Staging-V2/README.md

           private: no
           default: "Deployed with ansible"
       roles:
-         - vmware_deploy
+         - vmware-deploy

 This playbook prompts the user to enter in the VSphere credentials and host for flexibility.
 This is optional, these variables can be injected another way.
+This playbook also looks for sensitive variables in a vault file.

 License
 -------